Speedvale Avenue Construction

 Chair | G2G – Guelph Trailway

-LCGuelph almost 3 years ago
+LCGuelph over 3 years ago

 My main concern is crossing Speedvale safely.
 Traffic along this section is too fast.
 Many times drives have sped through the red light at the fire station.
 A safe zone needs to be created.
 I endorse the suggestions made by Martin Collier through Residents for a Safe Speedvale.